How to choose a residential aged care facility

 Here’s some more information about preparing for facility tours: What to look out for on an aged care facility tour

-If you have a family member transitioning to full-time care, you have to keep their preferences at the forefront.
+If you have a family member transitioning to full-time care, it’s vital to make their wellbeing the highest priority.
 You may find that a facility that you like, because it is sleek and new, isn’t to your loved one’s taste because they prefer a homely environment with established gardens.

 Share this blog post with a family member or friend!